-Bible about fisherman – Be Christ’s fishermen and try to catch as many fish as you can.
+Bible about fisherman – Be Christ’s fisherman and try to catch as many fish as you can.
 The gospel of Christ is your net and fishing pole.
 Start telling people about God’s Word today.
 Fishing is a fun thing to do with your kids, friends, or wife, and Jesus did a lot of amazing things with fish.

 Bible About Fisherman

 “God buries our sins in the depths of the sea and then puts up a sign that reads, “No fishing.”
 Corrie ten Boom

 “Religion is a man sitting in church thinking about fishing.
 Christianity is a man sitting at a lake, fishing, and thinking about God.”

 “Christ is wont to catch every man in the way of his own craft – magicians with a star, fishers with a fish.”
 John Chrysostom

 “Satan, like a fisher, baits his hook according to the appetite of the fish.”
 Thomas Adams

 “You can’t go fishing while you’re anchored in the desert.”

 “I’m fishing for men with a certain kind of bait, and the bait that I am offering is not a candy; it’s a very specific thing that I’m offering, which is a deep gospel and a deep conversion.”